-A croquet set is available for use on the main lawn, which is also spacious enough for Frisbee, boules, or other games.
+A croquet set is available for use on the main lawn.

 From the cottages you can walk up past Kite’s gate to the main lawn (we are grateful to our guests for not walking around the lawns next to the main house) and then choose your route.
 Along the 150 metre border, backed with trellis, are two sections.
 The first broadly blue and white and the second in shades of red from orange to purple.
 Between this border and the tennis court hedge there is a quiet green walk leading first to the vegetable garden and the tennis court and secondly to the chickens (and compost/bonfire area) and then leading into what we call the Newbury plantation.

 Through the Newbury you can cross the waterfall by the quarry pond.
 In May the laburnum arch to the left and the azaleas look stunning.
 Carry on walking round the Plantes, named after the circular tree areas that surround Cracow in Poland.
 These shaded walks have a top storey of mostly deciduous forest trees and then a lower storey of flowering trees and a base layer of shrubs and interesting herbaceous planting.
 The year starts with aconites flowering under trees, in February there are thousands of snowdrops giving way to anemones, and specie tulips and then daffodils, tulips, erythroniums and many other later bulbs and irises.
 From January to July there is a rhododendron in bloom although the big displays are in May, along with the azaleas.

 From the walks are longer views, first of the park areas around Kingham House (a lovely William & Mary house that was once the rectory).
 Through the gates, commemorating a family wedding in 2006, there are views over the valley to the hills on the Stow-Burford ridge, and then over to Stow itself where the tower of St. Edward’s Church can be seen on the horizon.